vengaer/cldm/README.md

 ##### Build Options

-By default, the library will expose macros without prefixes (e.g. `MOCK_FUNCTION`, `WILL_ONCE`, etc.).
+By default, the library exposes macros without prefixes (e.g. `MOCK_FUNCTION`, `WILL_ONCE`, etc.).
 The pollution of the global namespace may be reduced by defining `LMC_PREFIX_ONLY` before including `lmc.h`.
 This will expose only the [prefix versions](#prefix-macros) of the macros.
-Similarly, defining `LMC_GMOCK_COMPAT` exposes [aliases](#gmock-like-macros) for the macros that should be familiar to gmock users.
+Similarly, defining `LMC_GMOCK_COMPAT` exposes [aliases](#gmock-style-macros) for the macros that should be familiar to gmock users.

 #### Using the Library

-The mocking approach relies on preloading the shared object, making ld prioritize symbols defined in the library over the others loaded at runtime.
+The mocking approach relies on preloading the shared object, making ld prioritize symbols defined in the library over others loaded at runtime.
 The usage, in a nutshell, would be to build the final binary with the `-lmockc` flag and invoking it with

 ```sh
 LD_PRELOAD=/path/to/libmockc.so /path/to/binary